-Humpback whale strands on Northland beach
+Humpback whale dead after stranding on Northland beach

 Advertisement

+"As the tide is now coming in, nothing will be done until low tide."

-However sea conditions were currently rough.
+Sea conditions were currently rough.

-In Aug 2018 two two humpback whales stranded on Baylys Beach - one was saved the other had to be euthanised.
+In Aug 2018 two two humpback whales stranded on Baylys Beach.